MicrosoftDocs/cloud-adoption-framework/docs/scenarios/app-platform/aks/storage.md

 For OS disks, we recommend using ephemeral disks.
 To benefit from this feature, select a VM size that has an adequately sized temporary disk.
 For more information, see [Ephemeral OS disks for Azure VMs](/azure/virtual-machines/ephemeral-os-disks).

 For application data, we recommend using managed databases.
-For a list of database options, see [Types of Databases on Azure](https://azure.microsoft.com/en-us/products/category/databases/).
+For a list of database options, see [Types of Databases on Azure](https://azure.microsoft.com/products/category/databases/).

 The following sections describe additional recommendations for Azure disks, Azure Files, and blob storage.

 ### Azure disks

+For Azure disks, we recommend the following design options:

-  - In most cases, we recommend Premium or Ultra disks to ensure adequate performance.
+  - **Use Premium or Ultra disks**.
+In most cases, use Premium or Ultra disks to ensure adequate performance.
+For more information, see [Azure Disk Storage](/products/storage/disks/)

-  - Ensure that your Kubernetes node size is large enough to support the number of disks and the amount of aggregate throughput.
+  - **Size the node for disks and throughput**.
+Ensure that the size of your Kubernetes node is large enough to support the number of disks and the amount of aggregate throughput.
+For information about sizes and characteristics, see [Sizes for virtual machines in Azure](/azure/virtual-machines/sizes).

-  - Consider taking snapshots of persistent volumes either to provision a new volume (which are pre-populated with the snapshot data) or to restore the existing volume to a previous state by using the snapshot capability of the Azure Disks CSI driver.
+  - **Snapshots of persistent volumes**.
+Consider taking snapshots of persistent volumes, either to provision new volumes that are pre-populated with the snapshot data or to restore an existing volume to a previous state by using the snapshot capability of the Azure Disks CSI driver.
+For more information, see [Volume snapshots](/azure/aks/azure-disk-csi#volume-snapshots).

-  - Avoid striping across multiple disks in Kubernetes.
+  - **Striping**.
+Avoid striping across multiple disks in Kubernetes.

-  - Use persistent volumes (PV) and persistent volume claims (PVC) in Kubernetes to dynamically create disks where required.
+  - **Persistent storage**.
+Use persistent volumes (PV) and persistent volume claims (PVC) in Kubernetes to dynamically create disks where required.
+For more information about persistent storage, see [Storage options for applications in Azure Kubernetes Service (AKS)](/azure/aks/concepts-storage).

 ### Azure Files

+For Azure Files, we recommend the following design options:

-  - If performance is critical, we recommend using the Premium tier.
+  - **Choose Premium**.
+If performance is critical, we recommend using the Premium tier.

-  - Provide dedicated storage accounts for your file shares.
+  - **Dedicated storage accounts**.
+Provide dedicated storage accounts for your file shares.

-  - Consider whether you want AKS to create the file shares or if you want to create them statically outside of Kubernetes.
+  - **Static or dynamically created storage**.
+Consider whether you want AKS to create the file shares or if you want to create them statically outside of Kubernetes.
+Storage that is created dynamically can also be deleted dynamically.
 For more information about letting AKS dynamically create file shares, see [Dynamically create and use a persistent volume with Azure Files in Azure Kubernetes Service (AKS)](/azure/aks/azure-files-dynamic-pv).

 ### Blob storage

+For blob storage, we recommend the following design options:

-  - Use an application-level SDK to interface with blob storage.
+  - **SDK**.
+Use an application-level SDK to interface with blob storage.

-  - Use Azure AD for authorizing access to blob storage.
+  - **Authentication for access**.
+Use Azure AD for authorizing access to blob storage.
 Avoid using a shared storage account key.
 For more information, see [Authorize access to blobs using Azure Active Directory](/storage/blobs/authorize-access-azure-active-directory).

-  - Use lifecycle management policies to move infrequently accessed data to a cooler access tier.
-For more information, see [Hot, cool, and archive access tiers for blob data](https://learn.microsoft.com/en-us/azure/storage/blobs/access-tiers-overview).
+  - **Adjust tier levels**.Use lifecycle management policies to move infrequently accessed data to a cooler access tier.
+For more information, see [Hot, cool, and archive access tiers for blob data](/azure/storage/blobs/access-tiers-overview).

-  - If you can't use an application-level SDK to interface with blob storage, consider using the NFS v3 option in the blob CSI driver.
+  - **CSI with NFS**.
+If you can't use an application-level SDK to interface with blob storage, consider using the NFS v3 option in the blob CSI driver.
 For more information, see [Use Azure Blob storage Container Storage Interface (CSI) driver](/azure/aks/azure-blob-csi).